 At test check-in, you need to have completed and notarized questionnaires and certain documents including copies of a college degree or high school diploma, transcripts or GED equivalent; a birth certificate, naturalization documentation or US passport; and a valid state or federal government-issued driver license or identification card.
 Those who successfully apply will receive an email with the questionnaires.
 Please ensure you have these or you may not be able to test.

 Out-of-state residents participate in the same testing process and need to be in Tempe to test.
 The department will make efforts to limit your travel as you progress further in the process.

 I am in the testing process.
 Why haven't I heard from Tempe PD?

 Once you have successfully completed the physical agility test and written exam you are placed on an eligibility list for one year from the date you submitted your online application.
 Being moved forward in the process depends on several factors to include attrition.
 If you move forward in the process you will be notified.

 What police Academy does Tempe PD use?

 Tempe police officer recruits attend the Phoenix Regional Police Academy.
+Recruits commute to the academy each day and work a 4 day/10 hour schedule with holidays off while in the academy.
 Recruits fulfill several rigorous training requirements - to include pre-academy, the academy, post-academy and field training - before working solo in the community.